Cthompsonlbi/Team_Red/README.md

 A mockup of our Machine learning model can be found here:

 The Machine learning model will pull data from the PG Admin database using Heroku.
 This will be set up later.
-Currently we have it connected through the local machine.
+Currently we have it connected through sqlalchemy to the local machine.

 ---